elabftw/elabdoc/doc/user-guide.rst

 6. Pin the experiment: make it appear on top of the listing at all times
 7. Lock/Unlock experiment: prevent further edition.
 If you're the one locking it, you'll be able to unlock it, but if it's locked by someone else, you won't
 8. Ellipsis menu:
-   - Switch editor: you can use the default text editor (WYSIWYG) or the Markdown editor if you prefer markdown
    - See revisions: the revisions system keeps track of changes in the main text of the experiment
    - See changelog: the changelog system keeps track of all the other changes of the experiment
    - Archive/Unarchive: allow hiding the entry from the default listing